Miss Understood No. 40 — There's Nothing Chic About Heroin

 It looks like Calgary city council accidentally admitted that abortion is gruesome!
 That’s right — city hall recently drafted a bylaw restricting how graphic pro-life flyers are distributed in Calgary.
 While it’s despicable the municipal government wants to turn a blind eye to the horrors of abortion, it’s refreshing that they admitted abortion is as horrific as pornography and gore.

-Jennifer Anniston also opened up about her struggles with fertility recently despite undergoing IVF for many years.
-Do you think Leonardo DiCaprio has faced as much criticism as Jennifer for not having kids after all these years, or is it only selfish when it’s a woman?
+Jennifer Aniston also opened up about her struggles with fertility recently, despite undergoing IVF for many years.
+Do you think Leonardo DiCaprio has faced as much criticism as Jennifer for not having kids after all these years — or is it only selfish when it’s a woman?